DRCL-USC/VI_discretized_TO/README.md

    (2) getStruct.m to get the tree structure of the robot/ system

    (3) animate.m to simulate the optimal solution
+- In getStruct.m
+    - nx is the number of generalized coordinates present in this model
+    - robotStruct contains a series of nodes of 3 types
+      - "Joint" type nodes are revolute or prismatic joints that connect nodes
+      - "Mass" type nodes are rigidly connected to joints and contain inertial data
+      - "Contact" type nodes are massless and rigidly connected to joints and are the defined contact points with the terrain
 - Simulink Models consists various simulated dynamical system by Simscape

 ### Note
 - Set path: add with subfolder to SimilinkModels to initialize system parameters and functions